| National Aeronautics

-In May of 1998, Dr. Swanson was selected as mission specialist and started training in August of 1998.
-After completing Astronaut Candidate training, which included intensive instruction in shuttle and International Space Station systems, he was assigned to the Astronaut Office Space Station Operations Branch.
-He has also worked in the Astronaut Office Robotics Branch and as a Spacecraft Communicator (CAPCOM) for space station and shuttle missions.
-Dr. Swanson also completed the advance training for Extravehicular Activities (EVAs), the shuttle and station robotic arms, and shuttle rendezvous.
-In 2007, he flew on STS-117, logging 336 hours in space including almost 14 EVA hours.
-In 2009, Swanson flew on the STS-119 mission in which he led the EVA team and logged 307 hours in space including about 13 EVA hours.
+In May of 1998, Swanson was selected as mission specialist by NASA and started training in August of 1998.
+After completing Astronaut Candidate training, which included intensive instruction in Shuttle and International Space Station systems, he was assigned to the Astronaut Office Space Station Operations Branch.
+He has also worked in the Astronaut Office Robotics Branch and as a CAPCOM (spacecraft communicator) for International Space Station and shuttle missions.
+Swanson completed advance training in spacewalk, shuttle and space station robotic arm operations, and shuttle rendezvous procedures.
+During his NASA career, Swanson has completed four spacewalks totaling 26 hours, 22 minutes and accumulated 195 days, 15 hours, 41 minutes in space.

-SPACE FLIGHT EXPERIENCE: STS-117 Atlantis (June 8 through June 22, 2007) was the 118th shuttle mission and the 21st mission to visit the International Space Station, delivering the second starboard truss segment, the third set of U.S. solar arrays, batteries and associated equipment.
+SPACE FLIGHT EXPERIENCE: STS-117 Atlantis (June 8-22, 2007) was the 118th shuttle mission and the 21st mission to visit the International Space Station, delivering the second starboard truss segment, the third set of United States solar arrays, batteries and associated equipment.
 This successful construction and repair mission involved four spacewalks by two teams of astronauts.
-Swanson accumulated 13 hours and 45 minutes of EVA in 2 spacewalks.
+Swanson accumulated 13 hours and 45 minutes of extra vehicular activity during two spacewalks.
 The mission also delivered and returned with an expedition crew member.
 STS-117 landed at Edwards Air Force Base, California, having traveled 5.8 million miles in 14 days.

-STS-119 Discovery (March 15 through March 28, 2009) was the 125th shuttle mission and the 28th mission to visit the International Space Station, delivering the final starboard truss segment, S6.
+STS-119 Discovery (March 15-28, 2009) was the 125th shuttle mission and the 28th mission to visit the space station, delivering the final starboard truss segment, S6.
 As part of S6, the fourth and final set of U.S. solar arrays, batteries and associated equipment were also delivered, installed and deployed.
-This very successful construction mission consisted of three spacewalks conducted by three astronauts, two at a time.
-Dr. Swanson accumulated 12 hours and 37 minutes of EVA in 2 spacewalks.
-STS-119 landed at the Kennedy Space Center after traveling 5.3 million miles in 13 days.
+The successful construction mission consisted of three spacewalks..
+Swanson conducted two of the spacewalks totaling 12 hours and 37 minutes.
+STS-119 landed at the NASA’s Kennedy Space Center after traveling 5.3 million miles in 13 days.